-Union to Salmon Bay and Puget Sound via the Ship Canal.
+Ballard (Hiram M. Chittenden) Locks: The Hiram M. Chittenden Locks ("Ballard Locks") were completed in 1917 by the US Army Corps of Engineers to connect Lake Washington and Lake Union to Salmon Bay and Puget Sound via the Ship Canal.
 The construction of the locks and Ship Canal altered the hydrology of nearly 200 square miles of land, lowered the level of Lake Washington by nine feet, and opened up Lake Union and Lake Washington to commercial shipping.
-The locks continue to draw significant economic benefit for the region (\$1.2 million by recent estimates) and are one of Seattle's most popular tourist attractions.
-50 The locks provide passage for recreational and commercial vessels, while an adjacent fish ladder provides an essential assist for salmon returning to Lake Washington and the Cedar River Watershed-fish that had for millennia returned to spawn via the mouth of the Duwamish River, which drained Lake Washington prior to the construction of the Ship Canal.
+The locks continue to draw significant economic benefit for the region (\$1.2 billion annually by recent estimates) and are one of Seattle's most popular tourist attractions.
+The locks provide passage for recreational and commercial vessels, while an adjacent fish ladder provides an essential assist for salmon returning to Lake Washington and the Cedar River Watershed-fish that had for millennia returned to spawn via the mouth of the Duwamish River, which drained Lake Washington prior to the construction of the Ship Canal.
 The locks were listed on the National Register of Historic Places in 1978 and have been designated by the American Society of Civil Engineers as a National Historic Civil Engineering Landmark.

-Managed by: U.S. Army of Engineers
+Managed by: US Army Corps of Engineers | ballardlocks.org

-ballardlocks.org

-Cedar River (at Landsburg Reach Natural Area): The upper Cedar River watershed-90,000 acres of protected land managed by Seattle Public Utilities-is key to recovering sustainable and harvestable populations of naturally spawning salmon.
+Cedar River (at Landsburg Reach Natural Area): The upper Cedar River watershed-90,000 acres of protected land managed by SPU-is key to recovering sustainable and harvestable populations of naturally spawning salmon.
 The watershed supports a threatened run of Chinook, as well as sockeye and coho salmon.
 Prior to 2003, Chinook salmon were only present below the Landsburg Diversion Dam.
 With the construction of fish passage at Landsburg, Chinook and coho returning from the Pacific can now migrate through Puget Sound, up the Cedar River via Lake Washington, and then past the dam and into the municipal watershed.
 The riverside trails of Landsburg Reach Natural Area in Maple Valley provide a quiet location for viewing returning salmon.